enspiral-dev-academy/te-whare-piringa/README.md

 1. Rename `.env.example` to `.env` and edit it to have the correct values.

-1. Start the MongoDB database using `docker-compose up`.
-Add ` -d` to the end if you don't need to see the logs and want to free up a terminal window.
+1. Start the MongoDB database using `npm run db:start` and use `npm run db:stop` to stop the database.
+These commands must be run in the terminal from the project's root folder.

-1. Create the database and add admin and test user accounts by running `npm run initdb`.
+1. Create the database and add admin and test user accounts by running `npm run db:init`.

-After the images are downloaded (first time only) and the services are running, the Mongo Express admin interface can be found on [http://localhost:8081](http://localhost:8081) if you want to view/edit the data in the database.
+After the images are downloaded (first time only) and the services are running, the Mongo Express admin interface can be found on [http://localhost:8088](http://localhost:8088) if you want to view/edit the data in the database.
 The username is `admin` and the password is `pass`.
-Create a new database called `te-whare-piringa`.

-If you want to add some example bookings, run `npm run seed` in your terminal from the root of the project.
+If you want to add some example bookings, run `npm run db:seed` in your terminal from the root of the project.
 This will create 3 bookings from 8am to 6pm:

 * An unconfirmed one for today
 * A confirmed one for tomorrow